 That said, it’s worth noting that this tour involves about two miles of walking at a relaxed pace, which might be a consideration if mobility is an issue.
 It’s also not stroller- or wheelchair-friendly, so plan accordingly.

-If you enjoy TV-inspired outings, love Paris’s streets and history, and don’t mind a bit of walking, this experience could be perfect for you.
+If you enjoy TV-inspired outings, love Paris’s streets and history, and don’t mind a bit of walking, this experience could be great for you.
 It’s especially suited for fans of the show, but anyone interested in exploring Paris’s famous spots with a twist will probably find it worthwhile.

 Key Points